MattArnold/matt-arnold.com/src/blog/2008-09-18-moving-decision.md

 **More Serious Pros:**

+- **rent-free, not owing R any more rent money**

+- **a job market I haven't tapped out**

+- **not getting kicked out whenever R's new guy visits (I'm almost living here already)**

+- **extended deadline to find somewhere I can afford**

 **More Serious Cons:**

-**rent-free, not owing R any more rent money**

-**less than perfect wireless internet**
+- **less than perfect wireless internet**

-**a job market I haven't tapped out**

-**farther from friends and collaborators**
+- **farther from friends and collaborators**

-**not getting kicked out whenever R's new guy visits (I'm almost living here already)**

-**no more than two or three guests at a time**
+- **no more than two or three guests at a time**

-**extended deadline to find somewhere I can afford**

-**farther from post office to ship PodDisc.com, Bookmooch.com and eBay.com items twice weekly**
+- **farther from post office to ship PodDisc.com, Bookmooch.com and eBay.com items twice weekly**

 Less Important Pros:

+- public transportation

+- a room of my own

+- podcasting without bird noises

+- library within walking distance that has been letting me set up a complete desktop computer, for that "I'm in the workplace and must work now" phenomenon

+- not accidentally damaging any more of R's stuff

+- humongous gasoline savings from not driving between Hazel Park and Ypsilanti so often

+- finally completing five years of gradual migration toward Washtenaw

 More Managable Cons:

-public transportation

-farther from ceramic kiln
+- farther from ceramic kiln

-a room of my own

-higher requirements about cooking, laundry, shoes, bathtub mat, towels, music and dishes
+- higher requirements about cooking, laundry, shoes, bathtub mat, towels, music and dishes

-podcasting without bird noises

-if J's husband moves back next year, he doesn't want to live with me, so I'd be out
+- if J's husband moves back next year, he doesn't want to live with me, so I'd be out

-library within walking distance that has been letting me set up a complete desktop computer, for that "I'm in the workplace and must work now" phenomenon

-wearing down J's social energy with my high energy (effect appears to have acclimated now)
+- wearing down J's social energy with my high energy (effect appears to have acclimated now)

-may hang my Epcot and Science Fiction paintings on the wall
+- may hang my Epcot and Science Fiction paintings on the wall

-painful religious discussions
+- painful religious discussions

-not accidentally damaging any more of R's stuff

-farther from the Novi Apple Store if I get the job there
+- farther from the Novi Apple Store if I get the job there

-humongous gasoline savings from not driving between Hazel Park and Ypsilanti so often

-no small yellow bird
+- no small yellow bird

-finally completing five years of gradual migration toward Washtenaw

 Distances from the Crowne Plaza, the Penguicon storage cube, and Castle Bradaki are comparable.
 Am I missing a factor?